 - Number of employees

-- Raised in an expanded Series A in April 2020
+- Raised in a Series B in May 2022

 SwanBio Therapeutics is a gene therapy company developing leading-edge medicines to deliver dramatic clinical efficacy for the treatment of genetically defined neurological conditions.